-A little about us at Local 808
+A little about us...

 Thank you for visiting!

-What is an Ironworker?
+What is an Iron Worker?

-Have you seen workers walking around on the steel framework of large buildings under construction?
-Those daredevils are structural ironworkers – also known as “cowboys of the skies.”
+Have you ever seen workers walking around on the steel skeleton of large buildings under construction?
+Those daredevils are Structural Ironworkers – also known as “cowboys of the skies.”
 Ironworking has many sectors.
 Each sector involves challenging and difficult work, often on tall structures at high elevations.
-Ironworkers must be willing to work as part of a team.
-They must be able to meet rigid standards and deadlines.
-They must have a good sense of balance and be alert to potential danger to themselves and others.
-The common mis-perception is that ironworkers only erect buildings, bridges or are welders but the fact of the matter is ironworking is a multi-faceted trade.
-Most ironworkers do more than one type of ironwork and each has its own challenges and required skills.
-Click Here to read more about What is an Ironworker.
+Ironworkers must be willing to work as part of a team and able to meet rigid standards and deadlines.
+They must possess a good sense of balance and be alert to potential danger to themselves and others.
+It is a common misconception that Ironworkers only erect buildings and bridges or only weld.
+In reality Ironworking is a multi-faceted trade.
+Most Ironworkers do more than one type of Ironwork and each has its own challenges and required skills.